olivMertens/voicerag-realtime-aisearch/README.md

 ## Features

-* **Voice interface**: The app uses the browser's microphone to capture voice input, and sends it to the backend where it is processed by the Azure OpenAI GPT-4o Realtime API.
+* **Voice interface**: The app uses the browser's microphone to capture voice input, and sends it to the backend where it is processed by the Azure OpenAI GPT Realtime API.
-* **RAG (Retrieval Augmented Generation)**: The app uses the Azure AI Search service to answer questions about a knowledge base, and sends the retrieved documents to the GPT-4o Realtime API to generate a response.
+* **RAG (Retrieval Augmented Generation)**: The app uses the Azure AI Search service to answer questions about a knowledge base, and sends the retrieved documents to the GPT Realtime API to generate a response.
-* **Audio output**: The app plays the response from the GPT-4o Realtime API as audio, using the browser's audio capabilities.
+* **Audio output**: The app plays the response from the GPT Realtime API as audio, using the browser's audio capabilities.
 * **Citations**: The app shows the search results that were used to generate the response.
 * **Apis** : The app will use a container app Api to give some information with the tools

 ### Architecture Diagram

-The `RTClient` in the frontend receives the audio input, sends that to the Python backend which uses an `RTMiddleTier` object to interface with the Azure OpenAI real-time API, and includes a tool for searching Azure AI Search.
+The `RTClient` in the frontend receives the audio input, sends that to the Python backend which uses an `RTMiddleTier` object to interface with the Azure OpenAI Realtime API, and includes a tool for searching Azure AI Search.

 ![Diagram of real-time RAG pattern](docs/RTMTPattern.png)